 Retirement may feel like it’s a long way off right now, but it will be here before you know it.
 Account growth takes time, so getting your retirement account off the ground is more important now than ever.

 It’s better to invest something rather than nothing, so even if you can only afford a small amount, get your 401(k) or other account started as soon as possible.
 You can even consider earning additional income with a part-time weekend job to compensate for adding more into your 401(k).
-Over the course of many years, even the smallest sums can grow into a substantial amount that helps you live your most comfortable life after retiring.
+For many years, even the smallest sums can grow into a substantial amount that helps you live your most comfortable life after retiring.